Arshidvaishnavi/Portfolio/README.md

 ## How to View Locally:

-Download the repository from GitHub
+1. Download the repository from GitHub

-Open the file `index.html` in any web browser
+2.Open the file `index.html` in any web browser

-The portfolio will load and display all sections
+3. The portfolio will load and display all sections

 ---